 Start by defining clear objectives for your click tracking efforts.
 This means identifying the key elements of your site, such as CTAs, forms, or product pages that are crucial for conversions.
 For example, tracking clicks on a “Buy Now” button will provide specific insights into your e-commerce site’s performance, while monitoring clicks on informational links may help refine content strategy.

 By focusing on the right metrics, you ensure that the data you collect is actionable and aligned with your website’s goals.
 For example, a SaaS website might track clicks on their “Free Trial” button.
 If clicks are low, it may indicate that the button isn’t prominent enough or that the offer itself needs adjustment.
-Even before heatmaps and click tracking were widely available, clever tricks like “read more” buttons were placed under each intro section to discover which content was best performing.
+Even before click tracking was widely available, clever tricks like “read more” buttons were placed under each intro section to discover which content was best performing.

 Monitoring User Interactions